 - 1 Prepare the three (3) wires-12 gauge-that will plug into the power supply.
 First make sure they are not plugged into the DC power source.
-Next, use a wire stripper to carefully strip about a half-inch off the end of each wire, removing the outer insulation to expose the copper core. - 2 Open the clamp for the ground wire slot by inserting a small flat-tip screwdriver into the top of the appropriate circular hole.
+Next, use a wire stripper to carefully strip between .24 and .30 inches (6-7.5 mm) off the end of each wire, removing the outer insulation to expose the copper core. - 2 Open the clamp for the ground wire slot by inserting a small flat-tip screwdriver into the top of the appropriate circular hole.
 Loosen the screw so that the clamp for the ground wire opens.